-The five day International Nuclear Law Essentials (INLE) course is designed to provide participants with a practical and comprehensive understanding of the various interrelated legal issues regarding the safe, efficient and secure use of nuclear energy.
-This intensive course in international nuclear law addresses the needs and interests of lawyers working in the public sector or the private sector, but will also be of interest to scientists, engineers, policymakers, managers and other professionals working in the nuclear field.
+The five-day International Nuclear Law Essentials (INLE) course is designed to provide participants with a practical and comprehensive understanding of the various interrelated legal issues relating to the safe and peaceful use of nuclear energy.
+This intensive course in international nuclear law addresses the needs and interests of lawyers working in either the public or the private sector but will also be of interest to scientists, engineers, policymakers, managers and other professionals working in the nuclear field.

-The International Nuclear Law Essentials programme builds on the foundation of the annual International School of Nuclear Law that the Nuclear Energy Agency co-sponsors with the University of Montpellier 1 in France.
+The International Nuclear Law Essentials programme builds on the foundation of the annual International School of Nuclear Law, which the Nuclear Energy Agency (NEA) co-sponsors with the University of Montpellier in France.

-The Nuclear Energy Agency provides a certificate of participation to those who attend the course.
+The NEA and NUS will jointly provide certificates of participation to those who attend the course.

-Applicants should have at least one year of relevant professional experience and a basic understanding of nuclear energy fundamentals.
+Applicants should have at least one year of relevant professional experience and a basic understanding of law as it relates to nuclear energy.

-Print and electronic reference materials will also be provided to INLE participants.
+Print and electronic reference materials are provided to INLE participants.

 The registration fee is not subject to French taxes of any kind.